 Do not bring back a disastrous gift from your hunting trip - trips to hunt wild boar in the infected areas should be avoided

-Due to the severely worsening disease situation in Poland, the Baltic states and Estonia in particular, it is important that hunters consider other options when selecting hunting trip destinations or whether to hunt wild boars.
-Hunters have reason to take extra precautions as well when returning from wild boar hunting trips in Russia, Eastern and South-Eastern European countries, Italy (Sardinia), and Africa because soiled equipment or untreated trophies can introduce the disease to Finland.
+Due to the severely worsening disease situation in Poland and the Baltic states, it is important that hunters consider other options when selecting hunting trip destinations or whether to hunt wild boars.
+Hunters have reason to take extra precautions as well when returning from wild boar hunting trips in Russia and other countries with the disease, and Africa, because soiled equipment or untreated trophies can introduce the disease to Finland.

 Careful cleaning and disinfection of equipment, clothing, and shoes used during hunting and game processing should be carried out to prevent spreading of the disease.
 Also, any hunting dog equipment (collar, vest, tracker and leash) should be cleaned and disinfected.
 In addition, one must ensure that the dog's coat is cleaned before returning to Finland.
 In order to neutralise the African swine fever virus, hunting equipment must first be cleaned of loose dirt and washed, after which it must be placed in a +60°C environment for a minimum of 30 minutes or treated with a disinfectant which affects the virus (for instance, Virkon S 1% or hypochlorite 2% solution) according to the manufacturer's instructions.

 African swine fever occurring in proximity to Finland and the growth of Finland's wild boar population increase the likelihood of the disease reaching and establishing itself in Finland.
 If the wild boar population increases unchecked, eradication efforts against the disease could last for years.
 No vaccine exists for the African swine fever that could be used as a form of prophylaxis.